-How to view and delete old iPhone backups in iCloud
+Don't let your old backups take up unnecessary space — delete them

 - Launch the Settings app on your iPhone or iPad.

-- Tap on your Apple ID right at the top.
-It should be the name you used to sign up for an Apple ID.
+- Tap your Apple ID banner right at the top of the screen.

 Tap the device whose backup you want to delete.